Can You Overdose on LSD?

 • Psychotic episodes

-The primary difference is that a bad trip is mainly psychological, while an overdose can involve dangerous physical complications.
-Both bad trips and overdoses require care and attention.
-In the event of an acid overdose, though, immediate medical attention is essential to prevent long-term harm or even death.
+The primary difference is that a bad trip is mainly psychological, whereas an overdose can involve dangerous physical complications.
+Both bad trips and overdoses require attention and care.
+In the event of an acid overdose, immediate medical attention is essential to prevent long-term harm or death.

 Negative Effects of LSD on the Body & Brain

-LSD can have a pronounced effect on the body and the brain, with effects that depend on the dose, setting, and individual sensitivity to the drug.
-While many people focus on the drug’s potential to create unique and intense experiences, the risks of this Schedule I drug are impossible to ignore.
-Using LSD in any amount can trigger both short-term and long-term consequences, some of which can be life-threatening.
+LSD can have significant effects on both the body and brain.
+The impact depends on the dose, setting, and individual sensitivity.
+While many focus on LSD’s hallucinogenic potential, the risks of this Schedule I drug are real and sometimes life-threatening.
+Using LSD in any amount can produce both short-term and long-term consequences.

-LSD’s short-term effects are usually felt within 30 to 90 minutes of taking the drug and can last for 6 to 12 hours.
-While many people seek out the hallucinogenic and sensory effects, LSD can also cause negative side effects.
+The short-term effects of LSD typically begin within 30 to 90 minutes of ingestion and can last 6 to 12 hours.
+While many seek the sensory and hallucinogenic experiences, LSD can also produce negative side effects.

 • Dilated pupils